glrodasz/serpentine-tower-quest/README.md

 * [Experiments](#experiments)

 ## Knowledge
-I'm going to start looking  official information about the Serpentine Tower Quest.
+I'm going to start looking  official/unofficial information about the Serpentine Tower Quest.

 #### Official News
 Search official topics about **Serpentine Tower Quest** in Tibia.com using the following query in Google:
-`site:www.tibia.com serpentine tower`
+`site:www.tibia.com serpentine tower`.
+These are the results in chronological order:

-_Results in chronological order_

 ##### Oct 22 2010 - Answers from the Content Team - Part 4
 http://www.tibia.com/news/?subtopic=newsarchive&id=1507

->**Q: Will you reveal something about Serpentine Tower Quest?**</br></br>
+>**Q: Will you reveal something about Serpentine Tower Quest?**</br>
 >**Count Tofifti:** Hey, I recently looked that Tower up and it's...
 >**Knightmare (stern look):** SECRET!
 >**Count Tofifti:** Well.
 Uhm.
 Yes, probably.